ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 The `Gadget` class requires at least three arguments: `a`, `b`, and `label`.
 In the above example `Gadget(2, 2, "g0")` specifies `a = 2` input legs, `b = 2` output legs, and `label = "g0"`.
 We require `a, b >= 1` (though they can be different in general), and that labels are unique among gadgets.
 But don't worry: all of these properties are programmatically checked, and throw verbose errors if violated.

-> :u7981: **Gadgets cannot be named 'WIRE'**.
+> :warning: *Gadgets cannot be named 'WIRE'*.
 For low-level reasons, this name is reserved, and if used will throw a verbose error.

 ## Linking gadgets together :link: